feasgal/tw-portfolio/project/docs/sample/explanation/sharable-licenses.md

 **Acme License Hub**

-:    Used by admins and users to view state and connect clients to servers.
+:    Used by administrators and users to view state and connect clients to servers.

 ## Connection models